radiantearth/stac-spec/README.md

 possible, so the static catalog offers a very lower barrier to entry for anyone with geospatial assets to make their data searchable.

-#### Active Catalog
+#### Catalog API

-An active catalog is a RESTful API that responds to queries (like give me all imagery in Oahu gathered on January 15, 2017).
+A catalog API is a RESTful API that responds to queries (like give me all imagery in Oahu gathered on January 15, 2017).
 But its structure and responses are designed to mirror the static catalog, so the same client and crawler tools can consume it.
 It generally indexes data for efficient responses, and aims to be easy for existing API's to implement as a more standard interface for clients to consume.
 It is specified in OpenAPI 2.0 (swagger), and will move to OpenAPI 3.0 once the codegen